Automation

 • Click on Definition icon.

-• Modifiy actions and validations according to convenience.
+• Modify actions and validations as appropriate.

 • Validations